 Use the green add button to add any other default earnings pay items.

-Employees who are recording time will have their hours added to their pay as earnings automatically, so you don't need to add those earnings codes to their Default Pay.
+Employees who are recording timesheets will have their hours added to their pay as earnings automatically, so you don't need to add those earnings codes to their Default Pay.

 Tax is assigned by default for all employees, this pay item calculates PAYE and allocates it to IRD with each pay.

-If the employee is set up as a KiwiSaver member, KiwiSaver Employee Deduction will appear here with their designated contribution rate from their Employment tab.
+If the employee is set up as a KiwiSaver member, KiwiSaver Employee Deduction will appear here with their designated contribution rate from their Employment tab, and employees with a Student Loan tax code will have Student Loan added by default.

 Use the green add button to add any other default deductions.
-You can add compulsory deductions that are set up by default such as Child Support, Fines in Default, IRD Arrears, Student Loan.
+You can add compulsory deductions that are set up by default such as Child Support, Fines in Default, IRD Arrears.
 Or you can add any custom deductions you may have created.

 If the employee is set up as a KiwiSaver member, KiwiSaver Employer Deduction will appear here with the designated contribution rate from their Employment tab.

-If you have created additional Superannuation Pay Items, you will be able to apply them here.
+If you have created additional Superannuation Pay Items for other complying funds, you will be able to apply them here.

 The Direct Credit pay item is here by default to assign your employee's take home pay to their bank account number.